KirkAlton-Class7/cognito-cli-auth-flow/REST/README.md

 ## Get Started

-Use the [REST runbook](docs/cognito-auth-flow-rest-runbook.md) to build:
+Use the [REST runbook](docs/cognito-auth-flow-rest-runbook.md) to build the infrastructure in the AWS Console and validate the authentication flow from the CLI:

 * Cognito user pool and app client
 * Chewbacca test user with software token MFA